conan7882/conan7882.github.io/_includes/cv.md

     onclick='$("#abs_qian2016consensus").toggle()'>abs</a>] [<a href='http://conan7882.github.io/data/papers/qian-cvprw2017-consensus.pdf' target='_blank'>pdf</a>] <br>

 <div id="abs_qian2016consensus" style="text-align: justify; display: none" markdown="1">
-Image segmentation is one of the most important low- level operation in image processing and computer vision.
-It is unlikely for a single algorithm with a fixed set of param- eters to segment various images successfully due to varia- tions between images.
-However, it can be observed that the desired segmentation boundaries are often detected more consistently than other boundaries in the output of state- of-the-art segmentation results.
-In this paper, we propose a new approach to capture the consensus of information from a set of segmentations generated by varying param- eters of different algorithms.
-The probability of a segmen- tation curve being present is estimated based on our proba- bilistic image segmentation model.
-A connectivity probabil- ity map is constructed and persistent segments are extracted by applying topological persistence to the probability map.
-Finally, a robust segmentation is obtained with the detec- tion of certain segmentation curves guaranteed.
-The ex- periments demonstrate our algorithm is able to consistently capture the curves present within the segmentation set.
+Image segmentation is one of the most important low-level operation in image processing and computer vision.
+It is unlikely for a single algorithm with a fixed set of parameters to segment various images successfully due to variations between images.
+However, it can be observed that the desired segmentation boundaries are often detected more consistently than other boundaries in the output of state-of-the-art segmentation results.
+In this paper, we propose a new approach to capture the consensus of information from a set of segmentations generated by varying parameters of different algorithms.
+The probability of a segmentation curve being present is estimated based on our probabilistic image segmentation model.
+A connectivity probability map is constructed and persistent segments are extracted by applying topological persistence to the probability map.
+Finally, a robust segmentation is obtained with the detection of certain segmentation curves guaranteed.
+The experiments demonstrate our algorithm is able to consistently capture the curves present within the segmentation set.
 </div>

 </td>